 Have you ever heard advice from people online about finding love?
 For most of the people that read this blog, love has been found at some point.
 Love is why you got married after all.
 But, there are many couples who wonder what it looks like to have more love and intimacy in their marriage.
-I’ve written about having a more intimate marriage here and here, and even offer several of these tips in my free guide.
+I’ve written about having a more intimate marriage here and here.

 I’m certainly not the only one to write about this.
 Just earlier today I actually read an ad on Facebook from a woman saying, “Don’t go to marriage counseling!
 Follow my advice to have the life you want and make your partner fall in love with you over night.”
 Yes, that’s right.
 She promises that you can do something now that will revolutionize your relationship over night.
 Sadly – I just don’t believe that’s possible.

 I didn’t sign up for her program and listen to her tips, but I’ve worked with marriages for long enough to know that whether or not you go to marriage counseling, change doesn’t happen over night.
 Marriage can be pretty difficult for a number of reasons, but it can still be really great as well.
 Having a positive perspective of your spouse will help you have a more fulfilling marriage.

 Your perspective of your spouse matters!

 One of my earlier blogs talked about the need to change your focus if you’re going to enjoy your marriage.
 It talks a little about the trap of focusing on problems and encourages you to focus on solutions.
 I still believe this to be true.
 But now, I would add that we need to change our perspective – not just our focus.